 Centerline Events offering Dressage Show Management strives to provide outstanding customer service, and behind the scenes organization for a smooth running show or event.
 We understand the long hours and hard work that go into competing.
 And we work just as hard to create a show atmosphere where competitors can focus on showing; officials can focus on their jobs, and sponsors thrive.

 Specializing in Dressage and Dressage Sport Horse Shows, Centerline Events can handle anything from one aspect of your show to managing the entire event.
 We do every type from a one ring local show, to eight ring shows for three to four days CDIs and Regional Championships.
-Debra Reinhardt/Centerline Events is Event Coordinator for the U.S. Dressage Finals held in Kentucky.
+Debra Reinhardt/Centerline Events is Show Manager for the U.S. Dressage Finals held in Kentucky.
 No show is too small or too big.

 Our services include: